myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 #### Multi-Tenant

 In addition to manging Accounts and Devices, the Cayenne API also provides functionality to help create and manage Users.
 Using the Multi-Tenant features found in the Cayenne API, you can create Users and assign Roles and permissions.
-Let's examine Cayenne's own **Monitor & Control solution** which demonstrates these features.
+Let's take a look at an example which demonstrates these features.

 ##### Creating Users, assigning Roles & Permissions

 Before you can manage users and assign permission, a new User must be created.
-In the Monitor & Control portal, this is done from the *Add User* screen.
+As an example, this can be done from an *Add User* screen.
 In order to get started with creating a new user, we must first get some basic information on the user.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170525090358/Multi-Tenant-2.png" width="660" height="483" alt="Multi tenant Add User 1"><br/><br/></p>

-After capturing the basic user information, Monitor & Control then has us define the **Role** and **Permissions** available to the user.
+After capturing the basic user information, we then select the **Role** and **Permissions** available to the user.
 By adjusting the user's role and permissions, we can control what access the user has within the account.
-Setting the user's **Role** will automatic select certain **Permissions** available.
+Setting the user's **Role** will determine certain default **Permissions** available.
 If you want, you can override the default permissions by specifying what the user should have on a per-feature basis.

 - **View:** Allows the User to view this feature.
 Without this permission, the feature will not be visible to the user.
 - **Add/Edit:** Allows the User to modify items within this feature.
 For example, to Add device or Edit/Update information.